 Competition is reflected in the range of products and services offered, innovation in features, services, technology and delivery, as well as the various pricing schemes adopted.
-Canada ranks 9th in the world in terms of its financial market development, according to the 2019 Global Competitiveness Report of the World Economic Forum.
 Additionally, a greater number of service providers in the Canadian marketplace are offering alternative channels and competition in the payments space.
 The increased number of new entrants into the financial services sector in recent years has also underscored an enhanced level of competition.